CPotts82/School_District_Analysis/README.md

   - Percent Passing Reading decreased from 97.31% to 97.02%.
   - The Overall Passing Percent decreased from an initial 90.95% to 90.63%.
 - By replacing the 9th grade scores for reading and math at Thomas High School with NaN, it affected performance relative to other schools by:
   - It did not have an impact on how Thomas High School performed compared to other schools.
 Thomas High School still ranked second in Overall Passing Percentage compared to the other schools.
-Thomas High School ranked #2 in the top schools for student performance in the standardized testing for math and reading scores.
+Thomas High School ranked #2 in the top schools for student overall performance in the standardized testing for math and reading scores.

 ### Scores by Spending, Size and Type:
-  - Scores by school spending by:
+  - Scores by school spending were affected by:
     - This parameter was not affected
-  - Scores by school size by:
+  - Scores by school size were affected by:
     - This parameter was not affected
-  - Scores by school type by:
+  - Scores by school type were afffected by:
     - This parameter was not affected

 ## Summary
-1- q
+1-
 2-
 3-
 4-